AlirezaErshadi/axrelay/README.md

 ### DNS

-You could create an SRV record for xmpp on your domain, but an A record for "lantern.io" pointing to your server's IP and a CNAME for "axr" pointing to "lantern.io" will also do the trick.
+You could create an SRV record for xmpp on your domain, but an A record for "lantern.io" pointing to your serverʼs IP and a CNAME for "axr" pointing to "lantern.io" will also do the trick.

 ### Set up axrelay